twilight-wizard/nixmentors/Lab3-NFS/Lab3.md

    limitations under the License.
 --->

-Lab 3: NFS/LDAP/DNS
+Lab 3: NFS
 ===================

-In this lab you will be playing with NFS, the Network File System; LDAP, the Leightweight Directory Access Protocol, and DNS; the Domain Name Service.
-These are kindof the hardcore services.
+In this lab you will be playing with NFS, the Network File System.
+This is kindof a hardcore service.
 For Realz.
 Dis aint the Web Dump, homie.

 Section 1: Networking Basics